Accessibility (transport): Impedance functions

 where $\beta$ is a parameter defining how quickly the function decays with distance.

 Relation to land use

 Accessibility has long been associated with land-use; as accessibility increases in a given place, the utility of developing the land increases.
 This association is often used in integrated transport and landuse forecasting models.
 At the same time, the accessibility of a place can not only be changed through a modification of the transport infrastructure, but also as a consequence of a changed spatial structure / distribution of destinations.

+Accessibility of destinations

+Cycling and transit hubs / stops

+According to a 2004 study by Karel Martens, accessibility of a public-transport service depends partly on the modes available for reaching its stops.
+Cycling can provide a faster and more flexible alternative to walking or feeder transit and can therefore enlarge a station’s catchment area.
+Martens found that faster public-transport modes attracted cyclists from greater distances than slower, more locally oriented services.

 In practice

 Transport agencies

 Transport for London utilize a calculated approach known as Public Transport Accessibility Level (PTAL) that uses the distance from any point to the nearest public transport stops, and service frequency at those stops, to assess the accessibility of a site to public transport services.
 Destination-based accessibility measures are an alternate approach that can be more sophisticated to calculate.
 These measures consider not just access to public transport services (or any other form of travel), but the resulting access to opportunities that arises from it.
 For example, using origin-based accessibility (PTAL) we can understand how many buses one may be able to be access.
 Using destination-based measures we can calculate how many schools, hospitals, jobs, restaurants (etc..) can be accessed.